JAX Frequently Asked Questions (FAQ)¶

 long time to trace or compile your code.

-This is usually a symptom of calling your function generating a large amount of
+This is usually a sign that calling your function generates a large amount of

 code in JAX’s internal representation, typically because it makes heavy use of